Chymyst/chymyst-core/docs/chymyst01.md

 These output values must be _functions of the input values_, -- that is, of the values carried by the input molecules consumed by this reaction.
 Therefore, each chemical reaction will now carry a Scala expression (called the **reaction body**) that will compute the new output values and emit the output molecules.

-Let us see how the chemical machine can be programmed to run arbitrary computations.
+Let us see how the chemical machine can be programmed to run computations.

 We will use syntax such as `b(123)` to denote molecule values.
 In a chemical reaction, the syntax `b(123)` means that the molecule `b` carries an integer value `123`.
-Molecules to the left-hand side of the arrow are input molecules of the reaction; molecules on the right-hand side are output molecules.
+Molecules to the left-hand side of the arrow are the input molecules of the reaction; molecules on the right-hand side are the output molecules.

-A typical reaction (equipped with molecule values and a reaction body) looks like this in pseudocode syntax:
+A typical reaction, equipped with molecule values and a reaction body, looks like this in pseudocode syntax:

 ```scala
 a(x) + b(y) ⇒ a(z)